anthonykrivonos/flix-carousel/README.md

 ### Installing

-To install via CDN, add this to the bottom of your `<header>` tag.
+To install via CDN, add this to the bottom of your `<head>` tag.
 Hosted by [RawGit](https://rawgit.com/).
 ```
 <link href="https://cdn.rawgit.com/anthonykrivonos/flix-carousel/65556d56/src/carousel.css" rel="stylesheet">
 ```

-To install manually, download this repository, add the contents to the root of your project, and link the source CSS at the bottom of your `<header>` tag.
+To install manually, download this repository, add the contents to the root of your project, and link the source CSS at the bottom of your `<head>` tag.
 ```
 <link href="src/carousel.css" rel="stylesheet">
 ```